 Everlasting Father, Prince of Peace.

-We celebrate the birth of Jesus, the righteousness of God given to us.
-The gift is not found in the open shopping mall, but in the quiet – where God desires to visit with us.
-When we approach with a quiet and contrite heart, we find what we are looking for.
+We celebrate the birth of Jesus, the righteousness of God given to us, God with us.
+The gift is not found in the noisy shopping mall, but in the quiet – where God desires to visit with us.
+When we approach Him with a contrite heart, we find what we are looking for.
 I do not want to let God’s great everlasting gift be lost on me this holiday season in the frenzy of giving and getting gifts that do not last.